 Additionally, the card offers the best airport lounge access available from any credit card out there.
 There simply isn’t a card that will improve your airport experience more than the Platinum Card from American Express.

 The card also has a welcome bonus offer of 100,000 American Express Membership Rewards points after spending $6,000 in the first six months of card membership.
-But make sure to check and see if you are eligible for the 125,000-point welcome bonus via CardMatch.
+But make sure to check and see if you are eligible for a 150,000-point welcome bonus via CardMatch.

 Read our guide on 8 Great Ways to Use a Platinum Card Welcome Bonus.